Don’t Fear the Machines: Why Letting Google and Facebook’s Algorithms Manage Your User Acquisition Advertising Is a Good Idea

 Yes – part of it.
 We’ve reached the tipping point where humans have to let go of the intra-day ad management tasks they used to control as part of the value they provided to a company.
 Machines are quickly becoming better at granular campaign management.
 The good news is that when the machines’ campaign management capabilities are partnered with a human for idea expansion, the combination is very powerful.

 If the bulk of your time at your job is spent running reports and poring over spreadsheets to find small pockets of opportunity, you should be expanding your skills.
-The machines can simply do this faster and better than people can, and by several orders of magnitude.
+Because the machines can simply do this faster and better than people can, and by several orders of magnitude.

 Some experts have compared this to a pilot flying a plane.
 The pilot has this huge dashboard of data inputs they monitor, even though the plane automates a lot of its own systems.
 But there’s still a keen need for a human to be there, making sure the machine takes appropriate actions.